THE MEMBERS OF

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Your Company has formulated a well structured Policy aimed at providing focus anddirection to the various activities on CSR.
+Your Company has formulated a well-structured Policy aimed at providing focus anddirection to the various activities on CSR.
 The Company is committed to identifying andsupporting programmes aimed at:

 The CSR Policy can be accessed on the Company's website www.gelatin.in.
-The CSRprojects undertaken by the Company are in accordance with Schedule VII of the Companies Act 2013.
-Annual Report on CSR activities is annexed herewith as Annexure I.
+The CSRprojects undertaken by the Company are in accordance with Schedule VII of the CompaniesAct 2013.
+The Annual Report on CSR activities is annexed herewith as Annexure I.